avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 of characters *aspmaln2mat* is printed out above, as it is very large.
-If we have an alignment in the format of a matrix of characters, we can convert it back into a list variable by using the as.alignment function from the Ape library, for example:
+If we have an alignment in the format of a matrix of characters, we can convert it back into a list variable by using the as.alignment function from the Ape package, for example:

 ::